epolisensky/VLITE/vdp/docs/source/basic_usage.rst

     Required -- number between 0 and 1.
 Fraction of the image's field-of-view to use.
 The length of the radius describing the image's circular field-of-view is multiplied by this number.
+  *borderpad*
+    Required -- sources within this many pixels of the image border will be rejected.
+Default value is 3

   Below this point, any number of PyBDSF parameters may be specified.
 See `their documentation <http://www.astron.nl/citt/pybdsm/process_image.html#general-reduction-parameters>`_ for descriptions of